 Like its southern neighbor, North Carolina has burst onto the scene as a hot destination.
-Former vacation towns have experienced an influx of full-time residents with the expansion of remote working, while cities like Charlotte, Raleigh, and Durham prove appealing for those in tech, finance, and healthcare.
+Former vacation towns have experienced an influx of full-time residents with the expansion of remote working, while cities like Charlotte prove appealing for those in tech, finance, and healthcare.
 With an appealing blend of mid-size urban areas and unrivaled natural scenery, the state has something to offer people of all ages.

 Take a look at some of the factors moving Americans out of these states and major cities.

 High costs of living and tax rates, coupled with the loss of major employers like Caterpillar and Boeing, have driven professionals and families out of the state.
-In addition, civic concerns and worry about crime rates have made Chicago less appealing.
+In addition, concerns about crime rates have made Chicago less appealing.

 The mass exodus from California points back to numerous factors, ranging from top employers relocating due to high taxes and strict regulations to the soaring cost of living throughout the state.